ADHD and Complementary Health Approaches

 Read more about the evidence base of omega-3 fatty acids for ADHD

 There is limited evidence from rigorous clinical trials on melatonin for sleep disorders among young people with ADHD.
-A 2011 literature review suggested a beneficial effect on sleep disorders (when administered for 4 weeks), with minimal side effects, in healthy children as well as youth with ADHD, autism, and several other populations.
-There is insufficient data to make conclusions about the safety and effectiveness of long-term melatonin use, although one 2009 study evaluated the efficacy and safety of long-term (mean time up to 3.7 years) treatment of melatonin for children with ADHD and insomnia, and no serious adverse events were reported.
+One recent review found that melatonin supplementation improves sleep delay as well as extends overall sleep duration in people with ADHD.
+However, there is insufficient data to make conclusions about the safety and effectiveness of long-term melatonin use, although one 2009 study evaluated the efficacy and safety of long-term (mean time up to 3.7 years) treatment of melatonin for children with ADHD and insomnia, and no serious adverse events were reported.

 There is insufficient evidence to support the use of ginkgo biloba for ADHD symptoms.
 In a single study comparing ginkgo biloba with methylphenidate, ginkgo biloba was less effective than the conventional pharmacologic treatment.